lokge/Cars-Rent/README.md

 - Popup/modal window with animation
 - Interactive UI elements
 - Semantic HTML structure
-- Partially responsive (mobile support in progress)
+- Partially responsive (Desktop, Tablet and Mobile)

 ## 🔍 How to Run